MarkHedleyJones/markhedleyjones.github.io/README.md

 * Make text justified by default (use tags when wanting centered)
 * Standardise image path in posts

-# Building
+# Testing

-From inside the Docker image (using docker-bbq modified to use /docs instead of /workspace) run
+Using docker-bbq:

+    workspace=/docs run

+Then once inside the container

-    bundle install
+    cd /docs && bundle install

 This installs the required gems